jeyabbalas/wasm-icare/README.md

 2. `compute_absolute_risk_split_interval()`: a method to build and apply absolute risk models that relaxes the proportional hazard assumption, to some extent, by allowing you to specify different model parameters that vary before and after a cut-point in time. [![Open In ObservableHQ](public/observableLogo.svg)](https://observablehq.com/@jeyabbalas/absolute-risk-over-split-intervals?collection=@jeyabbalas/wasm-icare)
 3. `validate_absolute_risk_model()`: a method to validate absolute risk models on an independent cohort study data or a case-control study nested within a cohort. [![Open In ObservableHQ](public/observableLogo.svg)](https://observablehq.com/@jeyabbalas/risk-model-validation?collection=@jeyabbalas/wasm-icare)

-The Jupyter notebooks for all the use-cases described above is available at: https://observablehq.com/collection/@jeyabbalas/wasm-icare.
+The ObservableHQ notebooks for all the use-cases described above is listed at: https://observablehq.com/collection/@jeyabbalas/wasm-icare.

 ## License
 Wasm-iCARE is open-source licensed under the MIT License.